Moduli space of homologically trivial parabolic (Higgs) bundles on the projective line and applications: Introduction

 A quiver is a finite oriented graph.
-One can define representations of quiver and the moduli spaces of quiver representations are called quiver varieties.
-Quiver varieties is well studied and useful in representation theory.
-The relation between quiver varieties and moduli spaces of parabolic Higgs bundles was firstly stated by Godinho and Mandini in \cite{GM13}.
-They establish an isomorphism between the moduli space of rank two homologically trivial parabolic Higgs bundles on $\mathbb{P}^1$ and quiver variety of certain star-shaped quiver.
-Later in \cite{FR16}, Fisher and Rayan give an similar isomorphism in rank $r$ case, but all parabolic structures are given by a one dimensional subspace and they did not fix weights of the parabolic bundles.
+One can define representations of quivers, and their moduli spaces are called quiver varieties.
+Quiver varieties are well studied and play an important role in representation theory and many other areas.
+A connection between quiver varieties and moduli spaces of parabolic Higgs bundles was described by Godinho and Mandini in \cite{GM13}.
+They established an isomorphism between the moduli space of rank two, homologically trivial parabolic Higgs bundles on $\mathbb{P}^1$ and the quiver variety of a certain star-shaped quiver.
+This result was later extended by Fisher and Rayan in \cite{FR16}, who constructed a similar isomorphism in arbitrary rank $r$; however, in their setting all parabolic structures consist of a one-dimensional flag, and the weights of the parabolic bundles were not fixed.
+In \cite{RSch20}, Rayan and Schaposnik further generalized the isomorphism to arbitrary parabolic types, but again without specifying the weights.

-One main result in our paper is that we establish an isomorphism between the moduli space of parabolic bundles on $\mathbb{P}^1$ and quiver variety of certain shar-shaped quiver, in any rank and any parabolic structure case.
-For a star-shaped quiver $Q$, we use $\mathpzc{R}_{\chi}(\mathbf{v})$ and $\mathfrak{M}_{\chi}(\mathbf{v})$ to denote quiver varieties associated to $Q$(please refer to Section \ref{section 4} for details).
-Then we have
+We establish, in arbitrary rank and for arbitrary parabolic structures, an isomorphism between the moduli space of parabolic bundles on $\mathbb{P}^1$ with a specified weight and the quiver variety associated to a specific star-shaped quiver.
+For a star-shaped quiver $Q$, we denote the related quiver varieties by $\mathpzc{R}_{\chi}(\mathbf{v})$ and $\mathfrak{M}_{\chi}(\mathbf{v})$ (see Section \ref{section 3} for details).
+Our main result is the following.